jboucher154/WebServ/project_standards/standards.md

 - Function Length : As much as possible keep length of functions to a minimum.
 Follow DRY (dont repeat yourself) and SRP (single responsibility principle) whenever possible.

-- Column Length : Keep column lenght within reason.
+- Column Width : Keep column width within reason.
 If you want to break up a line for readablity indent once on the new line.

 - Space Between Functions : At least one newline should separate a function, preferably one.